 Commercial Lighting Rebate

 Commercial Lighting can account for 40-60% of a business's energy costs.
-The lighting rebate is an incentive for installing energy efficient lighting to help reduce energy consumption.
+The energy saving lighting rebate is an incentive for installing energy efficient lighting to help reduce energy consumption.
 Learn more.

 Commercial Energy Audit

 Our Energy Analyst will survey your business to identify your energy consumption and suggest practical improvements for saving money.